 Known Issues & Limitations

-Public preview status — The server is in public preview.
+Public preview status — The server remains in public preview as of May 2026 — no GA announcement has been made.
 Features and behavior may change.
-Not recommended for mission-critical automated workflows yet.
+Not recommended for mission-critical automated workflows.

-RBAC complexity — Access requires proper organizational role assignment.
-Users must have specific capabilities granted through New Relic’s RBAC system, which can be confusing to configure — permission errors are a common troubleshooting issue.
+RBAC complexity — Access requires proper organizational role assignment through New Relic’s RBAC system.
+Permission errors are a common troubleshooting issue.

-Rate limiting — Subject to New Relic’s standard API rate limits (REST API v2 per-account limits, NerdGraph limits, Synthetic Monitoring API at 3 req/sec).
+Rate limiting — Subject to New Relic’s standard API rate limits (REST API v2, NerdGraph, Synthetic Monitoring API at 3 req/sec).
 Heavy automated querying could hit these limits.

 The Bottom Line